KyCodeHuynh/Cpp-Markdown/README.md

 Why?
 ====

+*All credit goes to Chad Nelson for this library*

 I originally wrote it because I wanted to use the Markdown format in one of my own C++ projects, and there was no existing C or C++ implementation that I liked.
 I'm releasing it as open-source because Markdown is an excellent and